 Frequently Asked Questions

-Some things you should or may want to know.
+Some things you may want to know.

-How high will we fly?
+How high do you fly?

 Our City Tours are always flown with a high regard for safety and community awareness.
 For both reasons, we fly at 2,000 feet above sea level.
 This helps to keep our noise level down for the local residents, and as a side benefit provides you, our customers, with a great view of the city and its surrounds.